Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Setup for resonant neutron swapping between branes

+In the present section, we give a sketch of an experimental setup that might be suitable to investigate the resonant mechanism described in the previous section.
+Under a suitable rotative field $\mathbf{A}_p$, a neutron $n$ may disappear from our brane to the other one, i.e. $n\rightarrow n^{\prime }$ (where the ''prime'' denotes the neutron in the second brane), but for an observer in our brane we get $n\rightarrow $ $nothing$ (Fig. 1).
+In the present experiment, we consider an ultracold neutron gas (i.e. neutrons with a kinetic energy around $100$ neV) as justified in section \ref{freezing}.

+In a Coulomb gauge, a rotative magnetic vector potential $\mathbf{A}_p$ can be obtained from a circularly polarized electromagnetic wave.
+However, to achieve the conditions of a successful matter exchange, one must deal with the following difficulties:

+(i) The value of the coupling constant $g$ likely results in hardly detectable effects.
+If the coupling constant $g$ is small enough, the phenomenon will not be easily observed since the resonance width will then become narrower than the bandwidth of any available coherent sources.
+To achieve the conditions of a successful matter exchange, the applied electromagnetic waves must possess a bandwidth lower than the resonance width, as shown in section \ref{Swapping}.
+In Refs. \cite{7,8,9}, values such that $g\leq 10^3$ m$^{-1}$ were usually considered, though it was shown that our model could be in agreement with known physics even for $g<10^{10}$ m$^{-1}$\cite{8}.
+However those values are very low and remain problematic in the present experimental context.

+(ii) The unknown magnitude and time dependence of $\eta $ make difficult or even preclude the observation of a resonant swapping at a fixed frequency.

+To overcome these restrictions, a possibility is to consider the frequency comb technique introduced by H\"{a}nsch \cite{14} and well known by spectroscopists \cite{15,16,17}: excitation by a train of phase-coherent pulses allows us to reach narrow resonance bandwidths with a larger efficiency on a large wavelength domain.
+Such a frequency comb source can be produced by using mode-locked (phase-locked) lasers through the multiple reflections of a pulse inside an optical Fabry-P\'{e}rot cavity.
+Nevertheless, we do not describe or discuss here the detailed way to produce a frequency comb source, which has been widely described elsewhere by many other authors \cite {14,15,16,17} and which is out of the scope of the present paper.

 Let us now study the applicability of this technique to force the swapping of neutrons between the branes.
-The neutrons energy is assumed to be low enough to make the non-relativistic equations (\ref{5}) to (\ref{8}) valid.
-Under a suitable field $\mathbf{A}$ constraint, a neutron $n$ may disappear from our brane to the other one, i.e. $n\rightarrow n^{\prime }$ (where the ''prime'' denotes the neutron in the second brane), but for an observer in our brane we get $n\rightarrow $ $nothing$ (Fig.1).
-Ultracold neutrons are stored in a convenient vessel (emptied from atmospheric gases) which is put in a Fabry-P\'{e}rot cavity made of two mirrors (Fig.2.a).
-The cavity is supplied with a coherent electromagnetic wave having a magnetic field amplitude $B_0$.
-The magnetic vector potential in the cavity can be expressed as \cite{9}: